tknopp/RedPitayaDAQServer/docs/src/installation.md

 cd /root/apps/RedPitayaDAQServer
 ```
 and enter `make`.
 This will compile the library, the server, and some example applications.
 After you restart the RedPitaya the DAQ server will automatically run and you can access it via TCP.

+## Setting Up the Client

+Depending on the client library you are using you need to install them differently

+### Julia

+For the Julia client library you need to install RedPitayaDAQServer within Julia.
+To this end
+download Julia 1.5 or later and go into the package manager mode by intering ].
+Then there are three
+options to install the client library.

+ * add RedPitayaDAQServer:src/client/julia
+ * dev RedPitayaDAQServer:src/client/julia

+The first is installing the currently published version.
+The second is installing in development mode and put the files to `~/dev/RedPitayaDAQServer/` where you can the also modify the files, which is handy when trying out the examples.
+Right now we recommend to `dev` the package.
+You need to `git pull` from `~/dev/RedPitayaDAQServer/` if you want to get updates, i.e. Julia will not update
+developed packages automatically.

+### Matlab

+TODO

+### Python

+TODO